MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incidents-overview.md

 ---
-title: Incident response with Microsoft Defender XDR
+title: Incident response in the Microsoft Defender portal
-description: Investigate incidents seen across devices, users, and mailboxes in the Microsoft Defender portal. ms.service: defender-xdr f1.keywords:
+description: Investigate incidents seen across devices, users, and mailboxes in the unified security operations platform in the Microsoft Defender portal. ms.service: defender-xdr f1.keywords:
   - NOCSH